ncooke3/Hover/README.md

 • Implement a Graph 🤓

-• Implement the A*Star Algorithm to find the shortes path between vertices 😱
+• Implement the A*Star Algorithm to find the shortest path between vertices 😱

 • Create a map of data using Apple's MapKit 🗺